Do you want to get more control over your family’s grocery budget?

 - When an envelope runs out of money, you’re done with that spending category until you can refund the envelope next month

 If you keep going over budget, reevaluate the amount you planned for that category.
 You may need more.

 An easy way to track how much you’re spending on food is to save your recipes or use a spending app to track your spending for at least one month.
 Once you know how much you are spending, you can make a realistic budget.
 You can divide your monthly expenses by four to estimate how much you should spend on groceries each week to stay within your budget.

-You can also use an app, spreadsheet or a simple budgeting notebook to track each category.
+You can also use an app like Goodbudget, spreadsheet, or a simple budgeting notebook to track each category.

 Wrap It Up

 The bottom line is that the cost of groceries is the most flexible necessity.
 So, the more you save on groceries, the more money you’ll have available for things you want, debt repayments, savings, and investing.

 What are you struggling with?
 Let me know in the comments below!

 I’m a food loving Registered Dietitian.
 I help families plan meals, reduce food waste and save money on food!